 I obtained a MSc degree in Biomedical Engineering in 2009 at the University of Pisa, Italy.
 In January 2013, I received a PhD in “Innovative Technologies – Biorobotics” at the Scuola Superiore Sant’Anna (Pisa, Italy).
 From February 2013 to January 2014 I was a research fellow at the Center for Micro-BioRobotics@SSSA (Pisa, Italy) of Istituto Italiano di Tecnologia.
 From January 2014 to May 2018, I was a postdoctoral researcher at the Max Planck Institute for Intelligent Systems (Stuttgart, Germany) in the Max Planck Research Group for Micro, Nano, and Molecular Systems.
 From June 2015, I was also a fellow of the Max Planck ETH Center for Learning Systems.
 From May 2018 to January 2021 I was a postdoctoral researcher in the Bioinspired Soft Robotics group of Istituto Italiano di Tecnologia.
-From February 2021 I am Assistant Professor at the BioRobotics Institute of Scuola Superiore Sant'Anna (Pisa, Italy) where I lead the Microscale Robotics Laboratory.
+From February 2021 I am Assistant Professor at the BioRobotics Institute of Scuola Superiore Sant'Anna (Pisa, Italy) where I am the PI of the Microscale Robotics Laboratory.

 - Palagi S, Singh DP, Fischer P. Light‐controlled micromotors and soft microrobots.
 Advanced Optical Materials.
 2019 Aug;7(16):1900370. [full-text]

 - Palagi S, Fischer P. Bioinspired microrobots.
 Nature Reviews Materials.
 2018 Jun;3(6):113-24. [full-text]